A pressure sprayer can make a job like this somewhat easier.

 There's nothing that'll spruce up a greasy engine more quickly than a bout with a good old steam cleaner.
 But it's likely that your home garage doesn't include such an extravagant device, so you might be willing to settle for the next best thing: a pressurized solvent sprayer.

-Of course, any parts house would be more than happy to sell you one of these tools, but why buy something you can make yourself in just a short time?
-Start by locating a discharged refrigerant canister similar to the one shown in our photo.
-(These tanks can't be refilled, so your local refrigeration mechanic might be persuaded to give you one of the "veterans".)
-Also scrounge up a piece of 1/4" copper tubing that's about 14" long (or whatever length is necessary to reach from the top to the bottom of your tank), an old inner tube with a brass stem, a 1/8" pipe to 3/8" hose barb, a 1/2" X 1- 1/2" brass pipe nipple, a cap or a valve to fit the nipple, a couple of small clamps, and a few feet of 3/8" fuel line hose.
-The last item needed is a brass spraying wand, which should be available at your local nursery or hardware store.
+Of course, any parts house would be more than happy to sell you a pressure sprayer, but why buy something you can make yourself in just a short time?
+(We’ve provided an Assembly Diagram to help you.)
+Start by locating a small refrigerant tank.
+(Once discharged, these tanks can't be refilled, so you might be able to persuade your local refrigeration mechanic to give you one of the "veterans.")
+Also scrounge up a piece of 1/4" copper tubing that's about 14" long (or whatever length is necessary to reach from the top to the bottom of your tank), an old inner tube with a brass stem, a 1/8" pipe to 3/8" hose barb, a 1/2" x 1 1/2" brass pipe nipple, a cap or a valve to fit the nipple, a couple of small clamps, and a few feet of 3/8" fuel line hose.
+The last item needed is a brass spray wand, which should be available at your local nursery or hardware store.
 (Sorry, but you'll probably have to spend about $12 for this part.)

-After you've collected your materials, take the cylinder outside and-while wearing gloves and eye protection-aim its valve away from you and release any refrigerant that may be inside.
+After you've collected your materials, you’ll need to make sure the tank is empty.
+Put on gloves and eye protection, take the cylinder outside, aim its valve away from you, and release any refrigerant that may be inside.
 Once that's done, you can cut off the tip and then tap the resulting hole to accept a 1/8" pipe thread.

-Next, drill two holes (1/4" and 27/32" in diameter) in the top of the canister as shown in the drawing.
+Next, drill two holes (1/4" and 27/32" in diameter) in the top of the.
 (The larger opening can be drilled with a smaller bit and filed out, if necessary.)
-Sand any paint from around those bores, and-using a propane torch, flux, and 60/40 acid core solder-"tin" the metal's surface.
-Now, strip the inner tube valve of its rubber coating, remove the heat-sensitive valve core, and sand the sleeve clean... then solder the stem and the 1/2" pipe nipple into their proper openings.
+Sand any paint from around those bores, then "tin" the metal's surface using a propane torch, flux, and 60/40 acid core solder.
+Now, strip the inner tube valve of its rubber coating, remove the heat-sensitive valve core, and sand the sleeve clean.
+Solder the stem and the 1/2" pipe nipple into their proper openings.
 (Be sure to replace the core later.)

 To use the device, partially fill it with a 50/50 mixture of kerosene and Gunk solvent, or even a detergent solution.
 (Never use gasoline!)
-Then seal the filler, and-using a hand pump so you don't increase the pressure to over 25 pounds (the solder joints might give way at a significantly higher PSI level)-charge the container.
+Then seal the filler and charge the container.
+Use a hand pump so you don't increase the pressure to over 25 pounds (the solder joints might give way at a significantly higher PSI level).
 The solvent spray will do a great job of loosening grungy buildup, and then a garden hose can be used for the final rinse.
 Though your homemade cleaner may not be as fancy as a real steam unit, it certainly will come through under pressure!